snowsneakers/nft-preview-card-component/README.md

 # NFT Preview Card Component
-This is a solution to the <a href="https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U/hub/nft-preview-card-component-2syBOclQM">NFT Preview Card Component Frontend Mentor challenge</a>.
+This is a solution to the <a href="https://www.frontendmentor.io/challenges/nft-preview-card-component-SbdUL_w0U">NFT Preview Card Component</a> Frontend Mentor challenge.

 [Click here](https://nftchallengefem.netlify.app/) to see the solution.